csgryfe/CHEONeonatalStatsTracker/README.md

 ## Mobile Application Requirements
 The mobile application requirement pertained solely to usability; this was essential in the design of the application since the users involve persons in high stress fast paced environments.
 Creating an application that did not include a simple interface and clear views of the displayed data would result in a worthless product.
 The reason this requirement dictates the entire application development is because this is the component which interfaces the user to the entirety of the system.
 Enabling the user to simply and conveniently observe and interact with real time data results in users who are more likely to be fond of the overall system and therefore not hinder any of the other important work that takes place in the situations which this would be deployed in.

+## Accomplishments
+Throughout the course of this year our group has created the real time data tracking system described in our problem statement.
+This system has the full-fledged ability to collect sensor data, transmit to an accompanying tablet, display the information in multiple graph and chart views, and then export all the data in a formatted text file once a trip has been completed.